misaelnieto/misaelnieto.github.io/_posts/2018-10-02-exercising_the_transfer_matrix_method.md

 Final note (yet important): the professor assigned us to analyze only one layer, which in my case is the layer number three, only on the 600nm wavelenght!
 So let's get our hands dirty, will ya?

-## Step 1: calculate the coefficients
+## Step 1: Get the coefficients for the materials

 The first step is to calculate the coefficients of reflection and diffraction.
 Going top to bottom, the first interface is number 3, between a-Si-p (amorphous silicon doped p) and a-Si-n (amorphous silicon doped n).